 Many of you have asked similar questions before, and it’s time for me to address this with a detailed post.
 Let’s deep dive into the CMA certification, what it takes to get it, and how it benefits you in your career growth.

 I have seen coaching classes, especially those from overseas, that “oversell” the value of CMA certification in their home countries.
-Career prospects shoot out of the roof with this qualification.
-The title can land you a job right away.
+They do this because they want to get people convinced and signed up for those coaching classes.
+You may see zealous claims like:

 Second, you need to consider the industry.
 What makes the CMA qualification stand apart from the other accounting certifications is the heavy focus on planning, costing and analysis.
-This type of more sophisticated costing methodologies is more commonly used and valued by manufacturing companies, because they have products and inventories to take care of.
+This type of more sophisticated costing methodologies is more commonly used and valued by manufacturing companies because they have products and inventories to take care of.

-In contrast, in a service oriented company, the analysis is much simpler because no physical product is involved.
+In contrast, in a service-oriented company, the analysis is much simpler because no physical product is involved.
 The skillset gained from the CMA program is still useful; it’s only that companies value less of it.

 Third, you may also want to look into the size of a company.
 Small-medium sized companies probably don’t need a professional specialized in management accounting and costing.
 If they have one headcount, I bet they prefer a CPA.